wzunker/taktmate/README.md

 - "Summarize the document in bullet points"
 - "What are the action items mentioned?"
 - "Extract all the names and contact information"
-- "What is the document's purpose?"

-### XLSX Files - Spreadsheet Analysis
-- "What data is in each sheet?"
-- "Calculate totals from the financial data"
-- "Which sheet contains the sales information?"
-- "Compare values across different worksheets"

 ### TXT Files - Plain Text Analysis
 - "What are the main themes in this text?"
 - "Extract all the important information"
 - "Summarize the content in key points"
-- "Find specific information or keywords"
-- "What questions does this text answer?"

 ## API Endpoints